Have you ever seen confidential paperwork left on tables in conference rooms after meetings?

 It’s not unusual, yet we all know it shouldn’t be happening.

 Those papers could contain sensitive data about staff or customers, information which is commercially confidential, or information about business plans which could be leaked to a competitor.
+If you are not disposing of confidential waste in accordance to the law, you can be fined.

 What would a fine like that look like?